httpie/cli/docs/README.md

 #### URL shortcuts for `localhost`

 Additionally, curl-like shorthand for localhost is supported.
-This means that, for example `:3000` would expand to `http://localhost:3000` If the port is omitted, then port 80 is assumed.
+This means that, for example, `:3000` would expand to `http://localhost:3000` If the port is omitted, then port 80 is assumed.

 ```bash